Medicines in Development

 The economic impact of new medications and adherence could be significant.
 For example, one study found that annual costs for diabetes care could drop as much as 48 percent for patients who take their diabetes medicines properly.
 With 24 million people with diabetes in the U.S., and only one-quarter of them controlling the disease, the savings could add up quickly as millions of Americans improved their health.

-In the last ten years, more than 300 new medicines have been approved by the FDA, helping patients live longer, healthier lives.
-Medications are transforming many cancers into treatable conditions, reducing the impact of cardiovascular disease, offering new options for patients with hard-to‐treat diseases like Alzheimer’s and Parkinson’s, and fighting even the rarest conditions
+Since 2000, more than 500 new medicines have been approved by the FDA, helping patients live longer, healthier lives.
+Medications are transforming many cancers into treatable conditions, reducing the impact of cardiovascular disease, offering new options for patients with hard-to‐treat diseases like Alzheimer’s and Parkinson’s, and fighting even the rarest conditions.

 - Read More About Arthritis

-- 2011 Report: Biopharmaceutical Research Companies are Developing Nearly 200 Medicines for the Most Common Chronic Health Problem in the United States (PDF)
+- 2014 Report: Biopharmaceutical Research Companies are Developing Nearly 100 Medicines for the Most Common Chronic Health Problem in the U.S. (PDF)

 - BHA Report: Recognizing the Value of Innovation in the Treatment of Rheumatoid Arthritis